esentri/domainlifecycles/spring-doc-integration/readme.md

-## DomainLifeCycles Open API support
+## DomainLifeCycles Open API support (Spring Doc 3.x compatible with Spring Boot 4.x)

 DLC supports the [Open API](https://www.openapis.org/) "code-first" approach.
 This extension works on the basis of